- Organization Overview

 Sub-Saharan Africa is home to a billion people and to overlapping health burdens, including the world’s highest rates of both malaria and HIV infection.

-The region’s children are especially hard hit: Those under age five are more susceptible to malaria and accounted for two-thirds of the 438,000 deaths caused by the disease in 2015, according to the World Health Organization (WHO).
+The region’s children are especially hard hit: Those under age five are more susceptible to malaria and accounted for two-thirds of the 438,000 deaths caused by the disease in 2015, according to a World Health Organization report.
 That is equivalent to a young child dying from the mosquito-borne parasitic disease every two minutes.

 At the same time, about three million sub-Saharan children are infected with HIV, accounting for nearly 9 of 10 children with HIV worldwide.
 The virus damages the immune system, rendering those left untreated even more susceptible to malaria.